 An external Torque server role on a ticked node also means that additional scheduler services- Maui or Moab-are not started, nor are they monitored, on that node.
-For the ticked node, using the head node is practical and convenient.
+For the ticked node, using the head node can still be a practical and convenient option for an external server.

-The cmsh equivalent of this is described on page 244.
+The cmsh equivalent of this is described on page 251.